-1. Recalculate an Individual Dues Invoice.
-Open the invoice and press the recalculate button.
+Open the invoice and press the Recalculate button.

 Note: This option is only available to Association Admins - staff with Limited Admin Access will not be able to recalculate invoices.

-On the Accounting > Transactions page, you'll notice that the invoice Balance and Total columns on the transaction list page will shift to spinner icons to indicate that the recalculation is in progress.
+On the Accounting > Transactions page, you'll see that the invoice Balance and Total columns on the transaction list will display spinner icons to indicate that the recalculation is in progress.
 You'll see the new amounts when the recalculation is complete.

 Transaction and Due Dates:

 If the invoice is for a renewing member (they had an old expiration date), the due date is updated according to "Due date for invoices set to X day(s) after expiration date" in the member type settings and transaction date is updated according to "Transaction date for invoices set to x day(s) after expiration date" in the member type settings.